-5.3 Test problem 3: Stationary flow in oblique 3D-channel
+5.3.
+Test problem 3: stationary flow in oblique three-dimensional channel

-In this problem we consider a flow through a 3D-channel with a bump at the bottom.
-Cross-sections of this channel with the x-y and x-z-plane are given in figure 10.
+In this problem we consider a flow through a three-dimensional channel with a bump at the bottom.
+Cross-sections of this channel with the x-y and x-z-plane are given in Figure 12.
 The non-rectangular form is used to obtain a truly three-dimensional flow.
 Inflow and outflow conditions are prescribed at both ends of the channel.
 At inflow we take $M{\infty} = 1.3$ and $\alpha = 0.00^{\circ}$.